sandoche/Jekyll-webpack-boilerplate/README.md

 - [x] Check for markdown
 - [x] See for page and post translations
 - [x] Check with the blog post what is missing
 - [x] Use path resolve in the webpack config
 - [x] Remove images compression from dev webpack

-- [ ] Try to put CSS & JS Hash for prod
+- [x] Try to put CSS & JS Hash for prod --> JS with hash but not css because of the optim

 - [ ] Fix CSS minification and map for debug in dev
 - [ ] Check JS minification babel minify